JrNerio30/Jim-s-Gym-Project/README.md

 ## With this project, I've learned:
 * To manage version control using Git.
 * To Enhance my CSS proficiency by having an organized structured coding approach.
+* * UI and as well as UX are the most crucial parts when it comes to adding functionality.